Best of Hannity: Always Fighting for America - 7.4

 Last question, because I know you have a lot to do.

-Um obviously he wants something on his end.
+Obviously, he wants something on his end.

-Certainly he wants the the world community, wants sanctions lifted, he wants economic opportunity, and his people need it desperately.
+He wants economic opportunity, and his people need it desperately.

-There are people starving.
+There are people starving there.

 What he wants is security, and I understand that, and he'll get that.